gnsworks/checkcle/SECURITY.md

 ## 📦 Project: [checkcle](https://github.com/operacle/checkcle)

-**checkcle** is a lightweight, TypeScript-based built for uptime and server monitoring tools.
+**checkcle** is a self-hosted uptime and server monitoring tool built with TypeScript and Go.

 We care about the security and privacy of users running this project in production environments.